parrt/cs345/README.md

 Watch [How to build a virtual machine (video)](https://www.youtube.com/watch?v=OjaAToVkoTw&feature=youtu.be)

 Read Chapter 10 in Language implementation patterns.
 Study the difference between a stack and register machine.
-Particularly relevant to the Smalltalk project, you want to look at the section on *Storing large constants in the constant pool*.
-We do something similar with the `push_literal` bytecode.

 ## PART IV -- Runtime support